Peter Craine

-Peter Alfred Craine (30 November 1931 – 5 January 2003) was a baker and a politician from the Isle of Man and a Member of the House of Keys (MHK) for Douglas South.
+Peter Alfred Craine (30 November 1931 – 5 January 2003) was a Manx baker and politician who served as Member of the House of Keys (MHK) for Douglas South.

 Politics

 He was originally elected with the Manx nationalist party Mec Vannin.
-In the 1976 election they stood ten candidates and only Craine was successful.
+In the 1976 election, they stood ten candidates and only Craine was successful.
 He is the only ever Mec Vannin MHK, although several ex-members later became MHKs.
 As an MHK, he held a number of posts in the Tynwald; he said he never turned a job down: